Posted on September 30 2017

 What is hip bursitis?

-First, we must understand what a bursa is and its role in the hip joint.
+Before we learn how to treat hip bursitis, we must understand what a bursa is and its role in the hip joint.
 The bursa is essentially what we like to refer to as the WD-40 or joint lubricator.
 It is a thin fluid filled sack on the outside of the joint that protects and is key in creating a smooth mechanism for the ball and socket set-up that is the hip joint.

 The most common location of hip bursitis is in the trochanteric bursa.
 This bursa is located on the outside of the hip.
 It is susceptible to injury through a fall or other form of direct impact, causing the bursa to become irritated and inflamed The hip bursa may also become swollen through repeated friction on the bursa (such as running and high impact activities over prolonged time) that leads to inflammation and swelling of the synovial lining in the bursa.
 Other contributors include but are not limited to: